Performance Analysis and User Association Optimization for Wireless Network Aided by Multiple Intelligent Reflecting Surfaces: System Model and Problem Formulation

-We consider that the BS-user associations have been established based on some practical association rules, e.g., the maximum reference signal received power (RSRP) in Long Term Evolution (LTE)\cite{3GPP38901}.
-Without loss of generality, we assume that each user $k, k \in \cal K$, is associated with BS $k$.
-To assist in the downlink communications between the BSs and their respectively served users, each IRS $j, j \in {\cal J}$ can be associated with one user $k,k \in \cal K$ by adjusting its reflection phases, such that its reflected signal can be constructively combined with the directly transmitted signal from the serving BS of user $k$ (i.e., BS $k$) at the user receiver.
+To assist in the downlink communications between the BSs and their respectively served users, each IRS $j, j \in {\cal J}$ can be associated with one user $k, k \in \cal K$ and adjust its reflection phases accordingly, such that its reflected signal can be constructively combined with the directly transmitted signal from the serving BS of user $k$ (i.e., BS $k$) at the user receiver.
 Thus, we define the binary variables $\lambda_{j,k}, j \in {\cal J}, k \in {\cal K}$, which indicate that IRS $j$ is associated with user $k$ if $\lambda_{j,k} = 1$; otherwise, $\lambda_{j,k} = 0$.
-To simplify the IRS phase-shift design and association in practice, we assume that each IRS $j$ can only be associated with at most one user in ${\cal K}$.
+To simplify the IRS phase-shift design and association in practice as well as reduce the channel estimation complexity, we assume that each IRS $j$ can only be associated with at most one user in ${\cal K}$.
 Thus, we have